-In addition, the Department of Labor always retains the right to bring a fiduciary-breach claim seeking plan-wide relief.
+Finally, the Department of Labor always retains the right to bring a fiduciary-breach claim seeking plan-wide relief.
 29 U.S.C. § 1132(a)(2); cf. Gilmer, 500 U.S. at 32 (recognizing that "arbitration agreements will not preclude the EEOC from bringing actions seeking class-wide and equitable relief") (emphasis omitted).

-2. The FAA's protection of individualized arbitration extends to agreements requiring individualized remedies
+2. The FAA's protection of individualized arbitration extends to agreements requiring individualized remedies.

 Not only did the district court misconstrue ERISA, but it also failed to give effect to the FAA's protection of arbitration agreements.
-The court manufactured a distinction between an agreement requiring individualized arbitration (which it said it would allow) and an agreement requiring individualized remedies in arbitration (which it said it would not).
-Based on that purported distinction, the district court held that the FAA does not require enforcement of a plan provision that provides for individualized relief in an arbitration proceeding.
-A284.
-According to the district court, "no provision of the FAA . . . prevents a participant from seeking [plan-wide] remedies."
-Id.
+The court treated the FAA as affording no protection to a plan provision that provides for individualized relief in an arbitration proceeding, despite the parties' express agreement to those terms.
+AA0184-189.

 That reading of the FAA is impossible to square with Epic Systems and the Supreme Court's other FAA precedents.
-The Court held in Epic Systems that the FAA directs courts to "enforce arbitration agreements according to their terms-including terms providing for individualized proceedings."
+The Court held in Epic

+Systems that the FAA requires courts to "enforce arbitration agreements according to their terms-including terms providing for individualized proceedings."
 Epic Sys., 138 S. Ct. at 1619 (emphasis added).
 And the FAA "protect[s] pretty absolutely" arbitration agreements requiring "one-on-one arbitration."
-Id. at 1619, 1621; see also Lamps Plus, Inc. v.
-Varela,

-139 S. Ct.
-1407, 1416 (2019) (reaffirming that the FAA protects an "individualized form of arbitration").
-Accordingly, it makes no sense to divorce the FAA's support for enforcing arbitration agreements from the terms of those agreements-including terms requiring the pursuit of individual-specific remedies.
+Id. at 1619, 1621; see also Lamps Plus, 139 S. Ct. at 1416 (reaffirming that the FAA protects an "individualized form of arbitration").
+Just this Term, the Court reaffirmed these precedents, observing that "individualized arbitration" is "arbitration's traditional form" and explaining that the FAA empowers contracting parties to "control which claims are subject to arbitration."
+Viking River, 142 S. Ct. at 1912, 1918 (internal quotation marks omitted).

-Indeed, individualized arbitration and individualized relief go hand in hand.
-An arbitration proceeding focused on the harm (if any) to other plan participants' separate accounts within a defined contribution plan would depart markedly from the "traditional individualized," "one-onone" arbitration contemplated in the FAA.
+An arbitration proceeding focused on the harm (if any) to other plan participants' separate accounts within a defined-contribution plan would depart markedly from the "traditional individualized," "one-on-one" arbitration contemplated in the FAA.
 Epic Sys., 138 S. Ct. at 1619, 1623.
-In place of the relatively straightforward assessment of an individual's injury and entitlement to relief, the arbitrator would have to adopt class-like procedures "incompatible with arbitration," Concepcion, 563 U.S. at 351-things like "whether the named class representatives are sufficiently representative and typical of the [plan participants]; what kind of notice, opportunity to be heard, and right to opt out absent [participants] should enjoy; and how discovery should be altered in light of the classwide nature of the proceedings."
+In place of the relatively straightforward assessment of an individual's injury and entitlement to relief, the arbitrator would have to adopt class-like procedures "incompatible with arbitration."
+Concepcion, 563 U.S. at 351.
+This would include things like "whether the named class representatives are sufficiently representative and typical of the [plan participants]; what kind of notice, opportunity to be heard, and right to opt out absent [participants] should enjoy; and how discovery should be altered in light of the classwide nature of the proceedings."
 Epic Sys., 138 S. Ct. at 1623 (citing Concepcion, 563 U.S. at 347-48).
+These sort of "class procedures" are "at odds with arbitration's traditional form."
+Viking River Cruises, 142 S. Ct. at 1918.

-The district court's rule would effectively mandate that any proceeding under § 502(a)(2) allow classwide relief, regardless of any arbitration agreement to the contrary.
+The district court's rule would effectively mandate that any proceeding under § 502(a)(2) allow class-wide relief, regardless of any arbitration agreement to the contrary.
 It is difficult to see how a plan participant could seek plan-wide remedies without turning an arbitration proceeding into something resembling a class action.
-This Court has already noted that ERISA claims seeking plan-wide relief by their nature bring with them certain "procedural safeguards," such as "class certification or joining other plan participants as parties."
-Cooper v.
-Ruane Cunniff & Goldfarb Inc., 990 F.3d 173, 184-85 (2d Cir.
-2021) (discussing Coan v.
-Kaufman, 457 F.3d 250, 259-61 (2d Cir.
-2006)).8
+Unsurprisingly, the plaintiff here expressly seeks to represent a class.
+See AA0036-39 (Compl. ¶¶ 109-13).